 ARTHUR TOGA / UCLA / SCIENCE PHOTO LIBRARY ARTHUR TOGA / UCLA / SCIENCE PHOTO LIBRARY

-Brain scan.
-Coloured magnetic resonance imaging (MRI) scan of a coronal (frontal) slice through a head showing a healthy human brain.
-The cerebrum (centre), which makes up the vast majority of the brain, is split into two hemispheres.
+Coloured three-dimensional magnetic resonance imaging (MRI) scan of the healthy brain of a child seen from above.
+The front of the brain is at top.
+The cerebrum, which makes up the vast majority of the brain, is split into two hemispheres whose outfolded gyri are fissured with sulci.
 It controls conscious thoughts, emotions and movements.
-Curved over the cerebrum is the skull (white).
-The nasal sinuses (bottom centre) lie between the eyeballs.
-MRI scanners produce slice images through the body using a powerful magnetic field and pulses of radio waves.
-This scan was created at the Laboratory of Neuro Imaging (LONI) at UCLA, USA.
+MRI scanners produce slice images of the body using a powerful magnetic field and pulses of radio waves.
+Successive slices can be compiled into a three- dimensional image by a computer.
+This scan was produced at the Laboratory of Neuro Imaging (LONI) at UCLA, USA.

 Model release not required.
 Property release not required.